 First stop was to get breakfast, and I had sone some research and found a couple of places that had been recommended.
-Peck 47 was a place that came up regularly in my reading, but we chose to go to the other option O had found, MoCafé – mostly because it was closer!
-It’s located in the beautiful in the Galeries Royales Saint Hubert, which reminded me a lot of the well-know Galleria Vittorio Emanuele II in Milan, Italy.
+Peck 47 was a place that came up regularly in my reading, but we chose to go to the other option I had found, MoCafé – mostly because it was closer!
+It’s located in the beautiful Galeries Royales Saint Hubert, which reminded me a lot of the well-known Galleria Vittorio Emanuele II in Milan, Italy.

 I, of course, had to have waffles for breakfast.
 Traditional waffles are generally just covered in sugar, no cream of extras.
 The idea is that the taste of the waffle should be the star of the meal, not all the accompaniments, but I couldn’t help myself, I had to get some fruit added to my waffles too.

 As an aside, this is only one of the types of waffles found in Brussels.
 The second type is called L’Ancienne style, and they are found at supermarkets in packets of six or so.
 These are made with the sugar already inside of them, and take my word for it, they are a delicious treat.
 Unfortunately they did not last long enough for a photo!